mileskent/low-level-vault/C Struct.md

 ![[Pasted image 20250403162407.png|500]]
 * Rule 1: Members are stored in the same order as they are initialized in source code
 	* Even if it is not optimal, like in this example
-* Rule 2: Datatypes must be aligned on a multiple of their size.
+* Rule 2: Datatypes must be aligned on a multiple of their size; **Natural Alignment***
 	* Think about how pointer arithmetic works.
 You want data to be aligned on natural boundaries.
 If you don't do this you need hardware to handle it.
 	* If the character array came first, we would not waste bytes on filler for maintaining natural alignment
 	* We align it in this way, sacrificing space for time
+		* Otherwise you would have to use multiple loads to get one var, if it was not naturally aligned
 * Rule 3: The struct is filled out to the end to meet the most strict alignment of its members.
 	* In this case of `int` which is 4 bytes.
 This is because: imagine what happens if we need to make an array of this struct.
 	* The size of this struct is 4 x 7